HassanM08/uon-dsda-22-y2-group-project-team-1/retros.md

 # 21/06/23 Retro
 ## Humble pie (could have done better)
 + not been too engaged this sprint, data input lacking to machine learning -brad
++ Accidentally left VM on, wasting about 20 hours of our alloted time - greg

 ## Shoo Fly Pie (something hindering the team that you want to remove)
 + ssh issues -brad
 + dirty data (nans and flats) -dhruv
++ lack of integration holding up progress - greg

 ## Cutie Pie (shout out)
 + Hassan for deployment process -brad
 + Greg for db meeting -brad
++ Brad for leading the way on good software development practice - greg

 ## Easy as Pie (something easy to continue doing)
 + ssh tunnelling -brad
 + pickling data -dhruv
++ Integrating Web Scraping with Database went surprisingly well - greg

 ## Pie in the Sky (fanciful idea, be good if we had it)
 + lat and long coordinates of houses to get distance from central london as a model feature -dhruv
++ Full integration of the project slices, hopefully will have that soon - greg